 How to make Sopapilla Cheesecake Bars.

-- Make the Filling: Beat together room temperature cream cheese, a cup of the sugar, egg, and vanilla until combined and creamy.
+- Make the Filling: In a large bowl, beat together room temperature cream cheese, one cup of the sugar, egg, and vanilla until combined and creamy.

 - Bottom Crust: Roll out one of the cans of crescent rolls into a 9×13 baking dish.